DenisovAV/mobile_to_web_workshop/public/07_shortcuts/instructions.md

 # Shortcuts and Actions

 So, let's now add one more interesting feature to the application.
-Since each element of the grid has a number, we can implement control using shortcuts.
+Since each element of the grid has a number, we can implement keyboard controls using shortcuts.
 By pressing the digit key, the corresponding element becomes active, and by pressing the Command + digit key, the corresponding `InfoPage` opens.

-There is the opportunity to bind physical keyboard events to actions in the user interface, and you can use it to define keyboard shortcuts in the application.
-There is an article [Using Actions and Shortcuts](https://docs.flutter.dev/development/ui/advanced/actions_and_shortcuts) that describes how to work with it.
+There is a system to bind physical keyboard events to actions in the user interface.
+The article "[Using Actions and Shortcuts](https://docs.flutter.dev/development/ui/advanced/actions_and_shortcuts)" describes how to work with the system in detail.

 First of all, you need to create intents.
 An intent is a generic action that the user wishes to perform, and an [`Intent`](https://api.flutter.dev/flutter/widgets/Intent-class.html) class instance represents these user intents in Flutter.
 Let's create two:
 * FocusDigitIntent to represent activation of the element (focusing on it)